Chia-Network/bls-signatures/README.md

 * More tests vectors (failed verifications, etc)

-### Test vectors
+### Specification and test vectors
-Test vectors can be found in src/test.cpp  and python-impl/tests.py.
+The specification and test vectors can be found [here](https://github.com/Chia-Network/bls-signatures/tree/master/SPEC.md).
+Test vectors can also be seen in the python or cpp test files.